 We love squash – marvellously bright and beautifully varied veg that herald the start of autumn.
 Riverford's squash are sown in small pots in late April for planting out in mid May, and ready to harvest just at the point of the year when evenings are chilly and thoughts turn to cooking warming, nourishing dishes.

 They can be stuffed, mashed, used in hearty salads, stews or risottos.
 The easiest way to enjoy them is roasted, which brings out the lovely, caramel sweetness.
 Simply peel and cut into chunks or curved wedges, toss in a little oil to coat and season.
 You can also add fresh herb sprigs (e.g. rosemary, thyme or sage) or spices (e.g. cumin, fennel seeds, or a little grated nutmeg).
 Roast at 190°C/Gas 5 for 25-30 minutes, until tender.
 If the skin is thin you can eat the roasted skin too.

-If you are a squash enthusiast or fancy trying something different, our Squash Box is back!
-A great value way of trying at least 3 different varieties it comes with a recipe card to help you identify and cook them.
-Here are some basic tips to help you identify and make the most of each variety:
+If you are a squash enthusiast or fancy trying something different, here are some basic tips to help you identify and make the most of each variety:

 True to its name, the bonbon squash is small and sweet.
 It has dense, deep orange flesh, with a rich, honeyed flavour that’s really enhanced by roasting it.
 Top in our taste tests of 20 different squash varieties, it’s a firm favourite here on the farm.

 This small striped squash has mild, fragrant flesh with a creamy texture.
 Fantastically easy to prepare: just bake and eat it skin and all, no need to peel.
 Use as you would a marrow - try cutting it into thick discs and stuffing the hole with fragrant rice or spiced lamb.